 By Lino DiNallo

-We’ve just launched our Finland Winter Expedition, where we’ll frolic in the Scandinavian snow and slumber under the Northern Lights.
-But once we get to Helsinki things will heat up hotter than the backroom of a San Francisco leather bar in the 1970s – metaphorically speaking at least.
-That’s when we’ll take a walking tour devoted to both notorious and celebrated homoerotic illustrator Touko Valio Laaksonen.
+Finland is the place to frolic in the Scandinavian snow and slumber under the Northern Lights.
+But once you get to Helsinki things could heat up hotter than the backroom of a San Francisco leather bar in the 1970s – metaphorically speaking at least.
+That’s when you’ll have the opportunity to take a walking tour devoted to both notorious and celebrated homoerotic illustrator Touko Valio Laaksonen.
 You’d know him as Tom of Finland and this city was his home.
 Despite the gay and often overtly sexual tableaus of his later work he’s the country’s most famous artist.
 Talk about a claim to fame.
 Read on as we cast a cruisey eye on his legacy.

 Tom had a typical, wholesome childhood